trixtateam/react-phoenix-boiler-plate/README.md

 ## Supporters

-This project would not be possible without the support by these amazing folks. [**Become a sponsor**](https://opencollective.com/react-boilerplate) to get your company in front of thousands of engaged react developers and help us out!
+This project would not be possible without the support of these amazing folks. [**Become a sponsor**](https://opencollective.com/react-boilerplate) to get your company in front of thousands of engaged react developers and help us out!

 <a href="https://opencollective.com/react-boilerplate/bronze-sponsor/0/website" target="_blank"><img src="https://opencollective.com/react-boilerplate/bronze-sponsor/0/avatar.svg"></a>
 <a href="https://opencollective.com/react-boilerplate/bronze-sponsor/1/website" target="_blank"><img src="https://opencollective.com/react-boilerplate/bronze-sponsor/1/avatar.svg"></a>